S2E/s2e-old/docs/BuildingS2EWindows.rst

 2. Download the pre-installed archive `s2e-toolchain.zip`
 3. Decompress it to some directory.
 In the following, we assume `c:\\s2e-toolchain`

+You will have a complete Unix-like environment, with gdb/gdb-tui.
+You can launch the environment by double-clicking on `msys.bat`.

 Installing the Toolchain the Slow Way
 =====================================